1625 Eye St. NW, Ste. 550

 Sr. Mary received her master's degree in business administration in health care from the University of St. Thomas in St. Paul, Minn., and a master's degree in social work from Saint Louis University.
 She has a bachelor's degree in education from Southern Illinois University in Carbondale, Ill.
 She is a member of Alpha Sigma Nu, the honor society of Jesuit Institutions of Higher Education.

-She is a member of the Committee on Domestic Justice and Human Development and Joint Meeting with the Committee on International Justice and Peace of the United States Conference of Catholic Bishops (USCCB); a member on the Subcommittee on Health of the USCCB; serves as a participating observer on the board of Catholic Charities USA; and a board member of The University of St. Thomas in St. Paul, Minnesota.
+She is a member of the Dicastery for Promoting Integral Human Development, an office of the Vaticaan; a member observer of the Committee on Domestic Justice and Human Development of the United States Conference of Catholic Bishops (USCCB); a member on the Subcommittee on Health of the USCCB; serves as a participating observer on the board of Catholic Charities USA; and a board member of The University of St. Thomas in St. Paul, Minnesota.